 If you are interested in auditions for local productions, go to http://www.durantcom.com/ and sign up for their audition notices.

 the ASU Film Association/AFA also keeps a list of available actors and projects in the Valley.

-ASU Herberger Institute of Design and The Arts, School of Theatre and Film (SOTF) Mainstage.
+ASU Herberger Institute of Design and The Arts, School of Film, Dance, and Theatre Mainstage.
 Tickets at Galvin Playhouse/Nelson Fine Arts Building 965-6447.
 Performances usually at Galvin or Lyceum theatre.

 Binary Theatre a student run, ASU School of Film, Dance, and Theatre supported effort at creating new work.
-Check out their site (in development) for their deadlines for proposals, events, etc. Located at the Prism Theatre at the Cornerstone.
+Check site for their deadlines for proposals, events, etc. Located at the Prism Theatre at the Cornerstone.
 Cornerstone Building, 970 E. University at Rural, NE corner in back parking lot.

-Performance in the Borderlands events sponsored by the School of Theatre and Film, the Office of the President, and the Mexican Consulate General in Phoenix.
+Performance in the Borderlands events sponsored by the School of Film, Dance, and Theatre, the Office of the President, and the Mexican Consulate General in Phoenix.

 Gammage/ASU Presents (480) 965-3434 Students get 50% discount on Beyond Broadway events, but you must go to Gammage box office (SW corner of campus at Mill/13th St.) before evening of show.

 ASU School of Dance Performances, unless noted, held at PE East 132 (advance tickets at Galvin b.o.)
 (480) 965-6447

 ASU School of Communications Performance Studies Empty Space at the Cornerstone Performing and Media Arts facility, 970 E. University at Rural, NE corner (same building as SPB/Prism)